arnoson/very-simple-components/README.md

 # ♻️ Very Simple Components

-A very simple way to attach javascript to the DOM.
+A very simple way to attach javascript/typescript to the DOM.
 When even [petite-vue](https://github.com/vuejs/petite-vue) or [alpine.js](https://github.com/alpinejs/alpine/) would be too much.

-💾 ~ 0.6kb (minify and gzip)
+💾 ~ 0.8kb (minify and gzip)

 ## Installation